 See how to wear metallic over 40. #agelessstyle Click To Tweet

-Do you wear metallic for day or only for evening wear?
-Do you wear metallic as neutral?
+Do you wear clothing with/in gold, silver or copper for day or only for evening wear?
+Do you wear them as a neutral?
 Do you wear silver and gold together?
 How do you style it?
 What are your styling challenges?

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Subscribe to High Latitude Style.
 Deep inside you know when I can do it you can do it too.

 Photos: G. Kramm